EmmaEwert/KITTY/docs/manual/tilesets_and_tilemaps.rst

 KITTY automatically loads any changed image, tileset or tilemap, and any asset depending on the changed file.

-This means that when you edit images, configure tilesets or draw on tilemaps, Unity will pick up and apply the changes immediately.
+This means that when you edit images, configure tilesets or draw on tilemaps, Unity will apply the changes immediately.

 Note that for tilesets, Tiled recommends avoiding a change in width – ie. how many tiles are in a row.
 As such, you should add new tile rows to the bottom of the tileset image, if necessary.